 BENEFITS OF THE MACHINE

 – More quantity can be processed in less time compared to the manual process.

-– Farmers are able to get uniform quality of product.
+– Farmers can get uniform quality of the product.

-– Operating the machine doesn’t require skilled laborers.
-In fact, it can be operated by anybody.
+– Operating the machine doesn’t require skilled labourers.
+It can be operated by anybody.

 the first year itself.

 – The machine is almost maintenance-free.

 If farmers in rural India adopt this machine, it can have a positive impact which improves their standard of living.
 But, the real revolution can happen only when the en!re farmer community adopts the idea.
 If people adopt this concept, they will stop being dependent on fluctuating market prices.
 That, in turn, will not only enable them to get much better returns but also help them process a larger quantity.
 This can also open up avenues for export whose tremendous potential hasn’t been tapped yet.

 One year of trial and error is what it took to develop this path-breaking machine.
 And each trial and error incurred a cost of about one lakh.
 However, once the design had been finalized and tested, it cost us Rs.
 35,000 to make a new machine which can be delivered in around two months.

 If used in the right manner, the machine’s potential is huge.
 It is not out of reach for the average farmer and doesn’t take much time to develop.
 Once many more people adopt it, it will attract expert technical professionals who can make it more user-friendly and more productive.
 This can make the farmer a lot more confident and resourceful.